Opuntia zebrina

 Other Notes

 O. zebrina has some similarities with O. dillenii, but the plants are smaller and more cold sensitive.
 Also, the banded spines are unique to O. zebrina, whereas O. dillenii spines are generally solid yellow.
 Additionally, O. zebrina often has fewer spines than O. dillenii, sometimes having only 1 at surface areoles and 2-3 on edges (see herbarium sample above).
 Perhaps O. zebrina is merely a variant of O. dillenii.
+However, some botanists consider them to be the same taxon.
+See the reference above.

 Leave a Reply